|MORGELLONS DISEASE FACTORS (2009 - REVISED 2010)|

 There may not have been many recent cases of such infestation among humans, but lately, with the increased use of such flies in southern U.S. states, more human infestation cases are arising.

 Exactly this transfer of information of internal body conditions by pheromones is the key to recognizing why some parasites prefer one host more than another.
-Generally, I would say that they prefer hosts with a common lower hormonal level, and if so, hosts with more estrogen than testosterone.
+Generally, I would say that they prefer hosts with a common lower iron and hormonal level, and if so, hosts with more estrogen than testosterone.
 This may be why more women are afflicted (71%) by Morgellons than men, and why men who have this disease have extremely low testosterone levels.

 By the way, the opposite would be to not fear anything or anybody.
 That can happen if you are still young and a dreamer who fears nothing instead of being older and wiser knowing more about the daily dangers of life.
 Furthermore, being fearless can also be a result of someone suffering from an infection caused from Toxoplasma Gondi.